WaterNSW seeks IT cost model and ICT service catalogue

 WaterNSW uses ServiceNOW for its ICT Service desk ticketing and service requests, but does not have a formalised ITSM based service catalogue.

-I has a perpetual license for the Clear Cost IT Cost modelling software, but doesn’t actively use it.
+It has a perpetual license for the Clear Cost IT Cost modelling software, but doesn’t actively use it, according to the tender announcement.